Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: Abstract

 \section{Abstract}

-Transformers can acquire Chain-of-Thought~(CoT) capabilities to solve complex reasoning tasks through fine-tuning.
-Reinforcement learning~(RL) and supervised fine-tuning~(SFT) are two primary approaches to this end, yet their underlying mechanisms and differences remain theoretically unclear.
-In this work, we examine these aspects specifically for learning $k$-sparse Boolean functions with a one-layer transformer and intermediate supervision that is akin to CoT.
-In particular, we consider $k$-sparse Boolean functions that can be recursively decomposed into fixed 2-sparse Boolean functions.
-We analyze the learning dynamics of fine-tuning the transformer via either RL or SFT with CoT to identify sufficient conditions for it to provably learn these functions.
-We verify that these conditions hold for three basic examples, including $k$-\texttt{PARITY}, $k$-\texttt{AND}, and $k$-\texttt{OR}, thus demonstrating the learnability of both approaches.
-Notably, we reveal that RL and SFT exhibit distinct learning behaviors: RL learns the whole CoT chain simultaneously, whereas SFT learns the CoT chain step-by-step.
-Overall, our findings provide theoretical insights into the underlying mechanisms of RL and SFT as well as how they differ in triggering the CoT capabilities of transformers.
+Transformers can acquire Chain-of-Thought (CoT) capabilities to solve reasoning tasks via fine-tuning.
+Reinforcement learning (RL) and supervised fine-tuning (SFT) are two primary approaches to this end.
+In this work, we examine RL with verifiable process rewards and SFT for learning $k$-sparse Boolean functions with a one-layer transformer through intermediate reasoning steps akin to CoT.
+In particular, we consider Boolean functions that can be recursively decomposed into fixed 2-sparse Boolean functions.
+We first analyze the learning dynamics of RL fine-tuning with verifiable process rewards and SFT in a unified way, allowing us to identify sufficient conditions under which the transformer provably learns these functions.
+We then verify that the conditions hold for three examples, including $k$-\texttt{PARITY}, $k$-\texttt{AND}, and $k$-\texttt{OR}, thus demonstrating their learnability via both RL and SFT.
+Notably, we reveal that RL and SFT exhibit distinct learning behaviors depending on supervision: RL learns the whole CoT chain simultaneously, whereas SFT without teacher forcing learns the CoT step-by-step.
+Overall, our findings provide insights on the mechanisms underlying RL and SFT and how they differ in triggering the CoT capabilities of transformers, and suggest that the comparison between RL and SFT should consider the intermediate supervision.